hughbien/notebook/peak.md

 with performers that have already attained mastery.
 Other people have already figured out the best practice regimen and utilized it.
 It requires a teacher who can coach a student, using the current best standards.

+In the example from the previous section, the student coached another student his heap method for memorizing large strings of numbers.
+The second student was able to acquire the skill and excel at a much quicker pace.
+He eventually ended up developing his own mental representation, but had a large head start.

 The definition of Deliberate Practice: